-Today, we’re talking about how to reuse greetings cards!
+Today, we’re talking about how to reuse greeting cards!
 Often, greeting cards are pretty and sometimes even handmade and they are just far too nice to drop in the recycling bin.
 Thanks to these top greeting card recycling tips, you can make the most of those gorgeous handmade cards you receive for any occasion this year.
 Here are several pretty art projects with old greeting cards.
 These crafts are a great way to preserve your memories!

 Are you ready for some fun craft projects with old holiday cards?
 You’ll love these unique ways to reuse special cards and give new life to those beautiful greeting cards.
 Whether you are looking for what to do with old birthday cards or other greeting cards, there are so many cool ideas.
-Upcycling is an easy way to use of past years materials to decorate for this years holiday season.
+Upcycling is an easy way to make use of past years materials to decorate for this year’s holiday seasons.